simboden/BVtkNodes/docs/BVTKNodes.rst

 Special Use Cases
 -----------------

 TODO.
-Here will be added documentation about various specific node pipelines to achieve .
+Here will be added documentation about various case specific node pipelines.